The Australian Government is now operating in accordance with the Caretaker Conventions pending the outcome of the 2022 federal election.

 Welcome to the Australian High Commission, Ghana

 Welcome to the website of the Australian High Commission in Accra, Ghana.

 The Australian High Commission is accredited to nine countries in West Africa.
-I am thus honoured to have this role as Australia’s representative to 120 million people in Ghana, Burkina Faso, Côte d’Ivoire, Guinea, Liberia, Mali, Senegal, Sierra Leone and Togo.
+This includes 120 million people in Ghana, Burkina Faso, Côte d’Ivoire, Guinea, Liberia, Mali, Senegal, Sierra Leone and Togo.

 Australia’s relationship with Ghana is long and strong; we were one of the first countries in the world to recognise Ghana’s independence in 1957.
-Indeed, Australia’s High Commission became was the first foreign mission to be established in independent and democratic sub-Saharan Africa.
+Indeed, Australia’s High Commission was among the very early missions to be established in independent and democratic sub-Saharan Africa.

 The role of the High Commission is to advance Australia’s political, economic and other interests in all of these countries, and to work with partner governments on issues of common interest, including human rights, gender equality, development, trade and investment, peace and security.

 We strongly urge Australian citizens and permanent residents in Ghana and our countries of accreditation, to subscribe to travel advice updates through www.smartraveller.gov.au.